IHE/ITI.Topologies/WTF.md

 - It finds a suitable Endpoint resource for the target Organization, but instead uses an Endpoint for an Organization two levels higher to make a broader search for records.
 - It finds suitable Endpoint resources for equivalent mechanisms, XDR \[ITI-41\] and MHD \[ITI-65\], and chooses MHD as the preferred transaction.
 - It finds suitable Endpoint resources to the same Organization via two different HIEs, and prefers one HIE based on lower fees and authorization differences.

+### Relationships between mCSD Resources
+This section will cover how different mCSD Resources relate to one another from the perspective of representing network topology

+TODO:  Flesh out

+### Inclusion of Message Delivery Addresses
+This section will discuss how to represent message delivery addresses in an mCSD directory

+TODO:  Flesh out

+## Examples
+In this section we will take the example topologies from above and show how they would be represented in an mCSD directory

+### Single Community With Data Aggregator

+TODO

+### Single Community With Multiple Affinity Domains

+TODO

+### Multiple Community Network

+TODO

+# 5 Example Use Case Solutions
+This section will describe how the use cases in section 2 are enabled by the above suggestions

+TODO:  Flesh out

+## Document Access

+TODO

+## Message Delivery

+TODO

+# 6 Miscellaneous

+## Further Reading